pokemoncentral/wiki-util/pokemoves-autogen/README.md

 # PokéMoves autogen
-This directory contains scripts and datas to automatically build PokéMoves-data, the data module for learnlist and movelist.
+This directory contains scripts and data to automatically build PokéMoves-data, the data module for learnlist and movelist.

 ## Create the data module
-First you have to create a config file, copying the template `config-template.sh` to `config.sh` and setting values.
+First you have to create a bash and a lua config file, copying the templates `config-template.sh` to `config.sh` and `source-module-template.lua` to `source-module.lua`, then setting values.
+Make sure the two are consistent.

-After that, the script `do-things.sh` takes care of anything.
-Just take a look at its options using `do-things.sh -h` before running it because it involves creating (and afterward destroying) containers, so you want to make sure it doesn't clash with anything already on your system.
+After that, the script `create-pokemoves-data.sh` does all you need.
+Just take a look at its options with `create-pokemoves-data.sh -h` before running it because it involves creating (and afterward destroying) containers, so you want to make sure it doesn't clash with anything already on your system.

 ## Add data
 The source of data are some files in the directory `docker-db/sourcecsv/`.
 Right now there are only csv file, but any format that can be imported by PostgreSQL is fine.

 To add a new file you should:
-- add the file in that directory (`docker-db/sourcecsv/`, in case you have short memory).
+- add the file in that directory (`docker-db/sourcecsv/`)
 - add a psql command that loads it to `docker-db/load-pokes.sh`.
-You should probably add it at the bottom because of foreign key constraints, but you can decide it on your own depending on your file.
+You should probably add it at the bottom because of foreign key constraints, but of course it depends on your file.

 ## Create a csv from a datamine of Kurt's
 The python scripts here are only used to convert datamines to csv in some way.